Users

 Suppose you have a point of sales application and a scheduling application for your retail chain.
 You have ten stores.
 You want to allow employees to log in to each of these applications, but you want to limit them to access only stores where they are currently working.
 But if they move between stores to cover for a shift or because of a transfer, you want to handle that use case as well.
 This means you can’t use tenants to model stores.

-You could also provide different roles in different stores.
-The scheduling software could know that Richard would have access to the scheduling application as a manager for store A but only as an employee for store B.
+With entities, you can give users different levels of access in different stores.
+The scheduling software can query the FusionAuth API or examine the token and allow Richard access to the scheduling application as a manager for store A but only as an employee for store B.

 The user.data Field

-The user.data fields can then be read in a JWT Populate Lambda and pushed into the tokens generated during authentication.
+fields can be read in a JWT Populate Lambda and pushed into the tokens generated during authentication.

-The downstream application can examine the tokens and determine which organizations a user has access to.
+The downstream application can examine the tokens and determine access.

-A variant of this is using Lambda HTTP Connect which can pass a user Id to an external service during authentication and retrieve user attributes such as an org_id.
-This has the advantage of avoiding synchronization at the cost of requiring a paid plan and increased latency during the authentication event.
-The exact amount of latency depends on the responsiveness of the called API.
+A variant of this is using Lambda HTTP Connect which can pass a user Id to an external service during authentication and retrieve user attributes.
+This has the advantage of avoiding synchronization at the cost of increased latency during the authentication event.
+The exact amount of latency depends on API responsiveness.

 This approach works well when you want FusionAuth to handle authentication but keep all user segmentation logic in your application.